CAYC-MB MTS PD Day - Fostering Inquiry, Play & Well-Being with Nature

 Sessions - 1:30 PM-3:00 PM

-PM1 - Natural Inspiration: Using Natural Materials to Create Global Thinkers (1 spots remaining)
+FULL - PM1 - Natural Inspiration: Using Natural Materials to Create Global Thinkers

 This workshop is an opportunity for participants to think creatively about lesson planning with natural resources.
 Using the 6 Global Competencies as an anchor point, we will explore different ways that natural materials can be used to foster deeper thinking and social awareness within our classrooms.
 Participants can expect opportunities to collaborate with their peers, and to engage in activities with natural materials that can be used in your classrooms.
 This session aims to consider how we can foster well-rounded, involved, and resourceful people – not just students.
 I welcome you to an afternoon of exploration, innovation, and collaboration!